lanl/dsi/docs/python_api.rst

 Python API
 ===========

-Users can interact with DSI modules using the DSI class which provides an interface for our Readers, Writers, and Backends.
+Users can interact with DSI modules using the DSI class which provides an interface for Readers, Writers, and Backends.
 This can be seen below and in ``dsi/dsi.py``.
 Example workflows using these functions can be seen in the following section: :ref:`user_example_section_label`

 Dsi: DSI
 ----------